meinto/git-semver/README.md

 ### Custom version file

 By default `semver` lookup the `semver.json` in the current directory.
 If you want to store your version in a custom json file use the flag `-o`.
-The cli only overrides the property `version` and leaves other properties untouched.
+The cli tool only overrides the property `version` and leaves other properties untouched.

 ### Create git tag